walidborgi/faytech_IoT/faytech_101CAP_iot_win10pro.md

 -	### Use the built **DeviceClientHttpSample.dll** program
 	-	Download the archive file `IoTHub_FAY101J1900CAP.rar` from [faytech's downloading space](https://download.faytech.com/iothub/) and extract the content.
-	-   Open a powershell window and change to your extracted repository using the command `cd`.
+	-   Open a powershell window and change to your extracted repository using the command `cd`
 	-	Run the command `Set-ExecutionPolicy -ExecutionPolicy RemoteSigned` in order to enable executing Powershell scripts on your system.
 	-	Execute now the sample program by typing: